Solution Existence Theorems for Finite Horizon Optimal Economic Growth Problems: Typical Optimal Economic Growth Problems

-where \textit{the level of the technology} $A > 0$ and a constant $\alpha \in (0, 1)$ are a given, then $F$ \textit{exhibits diminishing returns to capital and labor} (see, e.g., \cite[p.~433]{Takayama_1974}).
+with $A > 0$ and $\alpha \in (0, 1)$ being constants.
+The exponent $\alpha$ (resp., $1-\alpha$) refers to the \textit{output elasticity of capital} (resp., the \textit{output elasticity of labor}), which represents the share of the contribution of the capital (resp., of the labor) to the total product $F(K, L)$.
+Meanwhile, $A$ expresses the \textit{total factor productivity} (TFP; see, e.g., https://en.wikipedia.org/wiki/Total$\_$factor$\_$productivity).
+This measure of economic efficiency is the ratio of output over the weighted average of labor and capital input.
+TFP represents the increase in total production which is in excess of the increase that results from increase in inputs and depends on some intangible factors such as technological change, education, research and development, etc. As $\alpha \in (0, 1)$ , $F$ \textit{exhibits diminishing returns to capital and labor} (see, e.g., \cite[p.~433]{Takayama_1974}).
 The latter means that the \textit{marginal products} of both capital and labor are diminishing (see, e.g.,\cite[p.~29]{Acemoglu_2009}).
 The presence of diminishing returns to capital, which plays a very important role in many results of the basic growth model (see, e.g., \cite[p.~29]{Acemoglu_2009}), distinguishes the production given by \eqref{Cobb-Douglas-F} with the one in \eqref{const-cap-out-ratio-F}.
 The per capita production function corresponding to \eqref{Cobb-Douglas-F} is

 Therefore, \eqref{state control system_GP} collapses to

 Since \eqref{const-cap-out-ratio-F} can be written in the form of \eqref{Cobb-Douglas-F} with $\alpha:=1$ and $A:=1/a$, one can combine the above two types of production functions in a general one by considering \eqref{Cobb-Douglas-F} with $A>0$ and $\alpha \in (0, 1]$.
 This means that one has deal with the model \eqref{Cobb-Douglas-phi}--\eqref{Cobb-Douglas-dot k}, where $A>0$ and $\alpha \in (0, 1]$ are given constants.
 In the same manner, concerning the utility function $\omega(\cdot)$, the formula